 What Are Condominium Rules and Bylaws?

-When you become a condominium owner, you agree to follow the condominium rules and regulations.
-These condominium rules may be labeled as bylaws, rules and regulations, or covenants, conditions, and restrictions (CC&Rs).
+When you become a condominium owner, you agree to follow the condominium rules.
+These rules may be labeled as bylaws, rules and regulations, or as covenants, conditions, and restrictions (CC&Rs).

-To be sure that members of the condo association make fair decisions and follow the condo rules, they must also follow bylaws, which are rules regulating the members of the association.
-Bylaws should include the following at all times:
+To ensure members of the COA make fair decisions and follow the condo rules, they must also follow condo association bylaws, which are rules regulating the members of the association.
+Bylaws should include the following:

-- The method of collecting fair shares for expenses from unit owners
+- The method of collecting COA membership fees.

-- The method used for both adopting and amending administrative rules and regulations that govern the common areas
+- The process for adopting and amending administrative rules and regulations governing the common areas.

-- Requirements and restrictions respecting the maintenance and use of units and common areas as not set forth by the master deed to prevent unreasonable interference
+- Requirements and restrictions for maintaining and using units and shared areas as not set forth by the master deed to prevent unreasonable interference.

-Condo owner rights and condo association rights can be confusing sometimes and become a major cause of dispute.
+Legal rights for condo owners and condo associations can be confusing, sometimes leading to disputes.
 How much freedom does a condominium owner have?
-What power does a condominium association have for the benefit of the whole condominium community?
+What power does a COA have for the benefit of the whole condominium community?
 What are your rights as a condo owner?
+This guide will explain the rights and responsibilities of condo owners and condo association members, offering insights for avoiding and addressing disputes.

 Are Condo Bylaws Legally Binding?